sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/tutorial-implementing-algebraic-structures.rst

 #.
 Created the underlying vector space using :class:`CombinatorialFreeModule`
 #.
 Looked at ``sage.categories.<tab>`` to find an appropriate category
 #.
-Loaded an example of that category to see what methods we needed to write
+Loaded an example of that category, and used :func:`sage.misc.abstract_method.abstract_methods_of_class`, to see what methods we needed to write
 #.
 Added the category information and other necessary methods to our class
 #.
 Ran :class:`TestSuite` to catch potential discrepancies